sslovyan/Personal-Projects/README.md

 ## Background

 I'm an ex-[Navy nuke](https://www.thebalancecareers.com/navy-enlisted-rating-descriptions-nuclear-field-3345847) that discovered data science and engineering while earning my MBA.
 As someone who enjoys math and science, I was instantly hooked.
-I immediately pivoted my career into the data analytics field, finished my MBA with a concentration in Business Analytics, and followed up my MBA with a MS in Data Science and Engineering.
+I immediately pivoted my career into the data analytics field, finished my MBA with a concentration in Business Analytics, and followed up my MBA with an MS in Data Science and Engineering.

 I'm always looking for ways to stretch my brain and learn something new.